 Assuming that no objection is made, the sworn statement generally satisfies the Court’s requirement for “proving” the Will.
 Making this sworn statement is the reason for having a Notary present during or after the Will’s execution by the testator and subscription by the witnesses.
 Even the Notary’s presence has been obsolete for 25 years, as in 1981 RCW 9A.72.085 was signed into law, providing that, except for certain named exceptions (such as the making of Oaths of Office), a Declaration (also known as a “Certification”) under Penalty of Perjury is legally equivalent in Washington to a sworn statement.
 Consequently, since 1981 all that has been needed to make a Will “self-proving” is the witnesses’ signatures following the “magic language” of “I declare [or certify] under penalty of perjury according to the laws of the State of Washington (and so forth).”
 2003 King County Probate Policy & Procedure manual, § 3.4.3.

-If Decedent's Will lacks the sworn statement or Declaration under Penalty of Perjury, you will need either to obtain it or to bring one or more of the witnesses to Court with you to testify.
-Assuming you would prefer the former, complete a
+If Descendant’s Will lacks the sworn statement or Declaration under Penalty of Perjury, you will need either to obtain it or to bring one or more of the witnesses to Court with you to testify.
+Assuming you would prefer the former, complete a Declaration of Witnesses to Descendant’s Will form.

 and obtain as many of the witnesses’ signatures on it as you reasonably can.
 2003 King County Probate Policy & Procedure Manual, § 3.4.3.